Dave (rapper)

-Dave released his debut extended play Six Paths in 2016, after the release of a number of successful singles including the grime song "Thiago Silva" with AJ Tracey.
-In the same year, Canadian rapper Drake premiered a remix single of Dave's song "Wanna Know" featuring himself on OVO Sound Radio.
+Dave released his debut extended play Six Paths in 2016, after the release of several successful singles including the grime song "Thiago Silva" (with AJ Tracey).
+That same year, Canadian rapper Drake premiered a remix of Dave's song "Wanna Know" on the former's OVO Sound Radio.
 Dave released his second EP Game Over in 2017.
-In 2018, his political song "Question Time", which directed criticism towards the British Government, won the Ivor Novello Award for Best Contemporary Song.
-In the same year he released "Funky Friday", featuring Fredo, which became his first number-one song on the UK Singles Chart and his first platinum certified release.
+In 2018, his political song "Question Time", which directed criticism towards the British government, won the Ivor Novello Award for Best Contemporary Song.
+Released that same year, his single "Funky Friday" (featuring Fredo), became his first number-one song on the UK singles chart and received triple platinum certification by the British Phonographic Industry (BPI).

-Dave's debut album Psychodrama (2019) was met with widespread critical acclaim and debuted at number one on the UK Albums Chart, having the biggest first week streams for a UK rap album.
-It went on to win the Mercury Prize, and Album of the Year at the 2020 Brit Awards.
-He made his acting debut in the third season of the Netflix series Top Boy, which was released in September 2019.
-In July 2021, Dave released his record breaking sophomore album We're All Alone in This Together which was a critical success and his second UK number-one album.
-He released the single "Starlight" on 3 March 2022, which became his longest-running and his first solo UK number-one single.
+Dave's debut studio album, Psychodrama (2019), was met with widespread critical acclaim and debuted atop the UK Albums Chart, having the biggest first-week streams for a UK rap album thus far.
+It won the Mercury Prize, as well as Album of the Year at the 2020 Brit Awards.
+He made his acting debut in the third season of the Netflix series Top Boy, which premiered in September 2019.
+His second album, We're All Alone in This Together (2021), was met with continued critical success and became his second UK number-one album.
+His 2022 single, "Starlight", became his second song to top the UK singles chart, and first to do so as a solo artist.
+His 2023 single, "Sprinter" (with Central Cee), was his third and longest-running number-one song and served as lead single for their collaborative EP, Split Decision (2023).
+This was later followed by his third studio album The Boy Who Played the Harp (2025), which received further critical acclaim and made Dave the first UK rap artist to debut three albums at number one on the UK albums chart and have three in the top forty.